-- At the end of each session, you will write a 2-minute paper describing something you learned that day, [1] and (most importantly) how what you learned may impact your teaching.
-(1 point per paper) - [2] Additional assignments #1 - #12 are listed below.
-(2 points per assignment) These will be graded 0/1/2.
+- [1] At the end of each session, you will write a 2-minute paper describing something you learned that day, and (most importantly) how what you learned may impact your teaching.
+(1 point per paper) - [2] Additional assignments #1 #12 are listed below.
+(2 points per assignment) These will be graded 0 / 1 / 2.
 Late assignments (up to 2 weeks) lose 1 point.
 If an assignment is more than 2 weeks late, it receives 0.

-Note: There is in-class work that immediately follows your completion of assignments 1, 5, 7, 8, and 9.
-Assignments that cannot be submitted late are noted in the details below.
+Note: There is in-class work that immediately follows your completion of assignments 1, 5, 7, 8, and 9, so there are no late papers accepted for those assignments.

-#1 Due Thursday January 17
+#1 Due Thursday January 11 (No late submissions)